dotancohen/matrix-developer-exam/README.md

 * The database field `date_birth` should be accompanied by a timezone field.
 * The database field `id_gov` is a VARCHAR because some forms of ID may contain alphabetic characters or significant leading zeros in the unique identifier.
 * The database field `phone_number` is a VARCHAR because phone numbers typically have significant leading zeros, may be expressed as alphabetic characters, and additionally may contain extension information.
+* No tests!
+You're going to have to pay extra for that!